bogdanRada/capistrano_multiconfig_parallel/README.md

 This works like described in section **[2) Multiple applications](#2-multiple-apps--like-caphub-)** ), but now the **application_dependencies** Array can also have a **path** key inside each item that should point to the DocumentRoot of that application, and the configuration now accepts two new arguments **config_dir** ( this should point to the directory where the file **multi_cap.yml** resides) and **log_dir**( this can be used if you want your logs created in different directory)

+This will only work if all applications listed in the configuration file have the gem **capistrano_multiconfig_parallel** as part of their Gemfile.

 Example of configuration: - create a directory anywhere (e.g.**mkdir /tmp/app**\) - create a Gemfile and add only this two lines:

 ```ruby